 Take it from one of our past participants:

 "The most rewarding and unforgettable experience.
 Teaching the children english at the kindergarten and watching the amazing sculptures the students at the ceramic studio made was great.”

 "Really a great experienced that opened my eyes and gave me valuable lessons that I will take with me throughout life.
 It was easy to get there too, made it very convenient.”

 -Christopher, Food and Culture Participant in 2015

 Your placement will be determined in consultation with the Siena Site Director once you are in Siena.
-It is your responsibility to work with your campus adviser to understand if or how the service learning hours will transfer back to your home campus as each school transfers credits for service learning differently.
+The Service Learning placement is not for credit and is an extracurricular activity of the Cross-Cultural Communications/Cross-Cultural Perspectives course.
 These placements hours will not be reflected on your GEO grade report.

 Experience life as part of an authentic Italian neighborhood, living in apartments with other GEO and/or Italian students throughout the town of Siena.
 Some apartments are within walking distance of the GEO classroom within the old city walls, while others are in neighborhoods just outside and accessible by public transportation.
 No matter where you live, close by you can find small local grocers, restaurants, and cafés unique to your neighborhood.
 Each apartment is fully furnished with beds, desks and a kitchen table and chairs.
 You will share a bedroom with one or two other students, as well as the common spaces (bathroom, kitchen, etc.).
 The kitchens are equipped with utensils, plates, glasses, cookware, an electronic oven and a gas stove.
 You will also receive two sets of linens and each apartment has access to a washing machine and drying rack.